-A list of energy technology and software features I have written
+A list of some of my recent energy technology and software features I have written

 Rising of smart workwear

 Today, the apparel of workers will relate not only to their particular activity but also the workplace environment.
 We are also seeing the introduction of smart clothing, enabling the monitoring of the condition of staff.
 Fitting-out employees with the correct protective equipment to safeguard them from danger and the elements is now regarded as a worthwhile cost since it is also good for staff morale.
 Increasingly we are seeing the fitting out of staff with smart gadgets such as watches, phones and tablets that are being used by companies to monitor the health and condition of their staff, in part to prevent accidents, but also to reduce corporate insurance costs.As a result, the arrival of smarter protective equipment and new wearable gadgets is making life safer and more productive for energy workers… – See more at: https://www.eniday.com/en/rising-of-smart-workwear/#sthash.m52Eeg1E.dpuf

 Oil-workers Personal Protective Equipment